Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-1/02-Intro-to-NGS-data-analysis-I.md

 **Additional note:** For data generated at Dartmouth, since much of the data in the Genomics core is generated using an *Illumina NextSeq 500*, we also often use the `--nextseq-trim` option in cutadapt.

-This option works in a similar way to the qulaity threshold option `-q` BUT ignores Q-scores for streches of G bases, as some Illumina instruments, such as the NextSeq, generate strings of Gs when when the sequencer 'falls off' the end of a fragment and dark cycles occur, and therefore provides more appropriate quality trimming for data generated on these instrucments.
+This option works in a similar way to the quality threshold option `-q` BUT ignores Q-scores for stretches of G bases, as some Illumina instruments, such as the NextSeq, generate strings of Gs when the sequencer 'falls off' the end of a fragment and dark cycles occur, and therefore provides more appropriate quality trimming for data generated on these instruments.

 ### Break out exercises